What About Bob? (1991)

 Bob Wiley: Later, barf-breath douche-mouth.

-Bob Wiley: You understand, Bob, don't you.
+Dr. Leo Marvin: You do understand, Bob, don't you?
 There's no other solution.
 You won't go away.

 Bob Wiley: Oh, yes I will.

 Bob Wiley: [during dinner] Fay, this is delicious.
 Mmm.
 Mmmmm.